 13. Use public computers with caution

 Avoid using computers at libraries or Internet cafes to do your Internet banking or online shopping.
 When using public computers, clear the history and cache of the computer when you finish your session.
+Be aware of “evil twin” Wi-Fi hotspots that impersonate legitimate networks.
+Always confirm you are connecting to the correct network.

 14. Be wise when emailing money

 Never send money to anyone that you don’t know and trust.
+Never accept e-Transfers that you are not expecting.

 15. Don’t lose out when you’re a winner